ANTIPSEUDOMONAL ACTIVITY OF ARTEMISIA QUETTENSIS ESSENTIAL OIL AND ITS SYNERGY WITH IMIPENEMHTML Full Text

 Antibiotics: The antibiotics-standard gentamicin (10 µg/mL), imipenem (10 µg/mL), ceftazidime (30 µg/mL), ciprofloxacin (5 µg/mL)

 Check Board Titer Test: The checkerboard method was used to evaluate the antimicrobial interactions between Artemisia quettensis essential oil (AQEO) and (IPM).
 Eight serial, twofold dilutions of AQEO and IPM was prepared and used in the MIC tests.
-50 ml of each dilution of oil was added to the wells of 96-well plates in vertical orientation and 10 ml of (IPM) dilutions was added in horizontal orientation.
+50 ml of each dilution of oil was added to the wells of 96-well plates in the vertical orientation, and 10 ml of (IPM) dilutions were added in a horizontal orientation.
 100 ml of microbial suspension (106 CFU/ml) was added to each well and incubated at 35 ± 1 ºC for 24 h.

 Fractional inhibitory concentrations (FICs) were calculated as the MIC of the combination of A. quettensis oil and (IPM) divided by the MIC of oil or (IPM) alone.
 The results of this test were expressed as Fractional inhibitory concentration (FIC).
 The checkerboard test was used as the basis to calculate a fractional inhibitory concentration (FIC) Index according to the formulas: